Felix-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - A script to print the effective username of the current user.
 - A script to print all the groups the current user is part of.
 - A script to change the file owner of the file hello to betty.
-- A script that creates an empty file hello
+- A script that creates an empty file hello.
+- A script that adds execute permission to the owner of the file